CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 3. Select the scopes or permissions you would like to grant this token

-    - Note: Provide the following text in the note field, UniquedId-token.
+    - Note: Provide the following text in the note field, **UniquedId-token**.
 Rreplace UniqueID with the value given in Environment Details -> Azure Credentials tab.
     - Select worklow, write:packages, delete:packages, read:org

   ![Permissions GH](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/PAT.png)